NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_X.md

 -   Yes, through the API

 -   **No**

+This cannot be verified due to a lack of access to the API at the time of this assessment as well as due to difficulties extracting any data from the GUI despite multiple attempts.

 **OC31: Does the platform include data on audience targeting criteria defined by advertisers?**